Guidance: candidate or agent

 The UK government has changed the law on who can donate money to candidates.

-From the date of the UK’s departure from the EU, donations can no longer be accepted from companies incorporated in another EU member state.
+From 31 December 2020, donations can no longer be accepted from companies incorporated in another EU member state.

 It remains possible for the UK government to defer, revoke or change these new laws.
 Candidates and agents must make sure that they know the up to date position before accepting donations that might be affected.
 We will update our website as soon as we know more.